Census2020 Webinar Recording: Why and How It Matters for Impact Investing

 - Visit the The United States Census Bureau's Census Library for fact sheets, webinars, infograhics and more that provide an in depth understanding of the census.

-"Philanthropists and impact investors need to be more community minded, collaborative, and creative" - Humaira Faiz, Kellogg Foundation
+"Philanthropists and impact investors need to be more community minded, collaborative, and creative." - Humaira Faiz, Kellogg Foundation

 A fair and accurate census provides support to communities that need it most and ensures that every single person is represented by their goverment.
-If the census misses members of hard to count populations it could mean more than underrepresentation in government and lack of political power, it can actual have cascading effects that also include ineffecient allocation of public and private funds and skewed demographics for the next decade.
+If the census misses members of hard to count populations it could mean more than underrepresentation in government and lack of political power, it can actually have cascading effects that also include ineffecient allocation of public and private funds and skewed demographics for the next decade.
 For these reason, many groups work tirelessly to include historically marginalized populations into the census each decade.

 Census Counts reviews the implications of technology on the census and describes how an inclusive census is essential for civil rights in "Counting Everyone in the Digital Age".

 The Leadership Conference Education Fund published "Will You Count?
-Latinos in the 2020 Census" which spotlights why the Latinx community is at risk for being undercounted, the consequences of undercounting the Latinos, and how you can help ensure they're counted.
+Latinos in the 2020 Census" which spotlights why the Latinx community is at risk for being undercounted, the consequences of undercounting Latinos, and how you can help ensure they're counted.